Lioncat6/OSC-Chat-Tools/README.md

 ![Preview](https://github.com/Lioncat6/OSC-Chat-Tools/blob/c4eafce187b862930472bb577c7fd0d021af7eda/preview.png)

-OCT Is a standalone Python script used for interacting with Vrchat's OSC
+OCT Is a standalone program used for interacting with Vrchat's OSC to send chat messages to the chatbox as well as other data in some cases
-### Python is not required to be installed on your system

 # Having Issues?
  - Read the [FAQ](https://github.com/Lioncat6/OSC-Chat-Tools/wiki/FAQ)